huishenlab/STORMqc/README.md

 python make_pipeline_files.py \
     [-m|--min-read-count 100] \
     [-O|--overwrite ask/always/never] \
+    [-V|--visualize-config /path/to/viz_config.yaml] \
     input_file.tsv
 ```
 The `-m|--min-read-count` option allows you to adjust the minimum number of reads needed in a FASTQ to be included when
 running the pipeline.
 The default is 100 reads.
 Note, the code will assume that a file larger than 10 kB is large
 enough to be included in the pipeline.
 This is a reasonable size if the minimum read count is 100, but if you increase
 that number, you may have additional wells processed that you didn't want.
 The `-O|--overwrite` option provides the
 ability to toggle how to handle repeated experiment IDs.
+The `-V|--visualize-config` option allows you to provide your
+own YAML file for controlling the y-axis limits of the quality control (QC) plots.
+The default YAML file can be found in
+`bin/default_visualization_limits.yaml`.
+If you plan to change the QC plot limits, it is highly suggested that you make
+a copy of `bin/default_visualization_limits.yaml` and use this new file as your input to `make_pipeline_files.py`.
+This
+will allow you to maintain the default values while still having a file that you can adjust as needed.

 The generator script will create all directories and files needed for running the pipeline.
 These will be placed in the
 `results` directory: